 5. Be Human & Ask for Help

-If you’re having a hard time, or going through a crisis, don’t complain in class or complain to other students in the class.
+If you’re having a hard time or going through a crisis, don’t complain in class or complain to other students in the class.
 Instead, bring your very human issues to your equally human professor.
-Oftentimes they will bend over backwards to help students that need and ask for it without being a pain.
+Oftentimes they will bend over backward to help students that need and ask for it without being a pain.